kylethayer/culture-debugging-study-data/Study 2/fileAndFieldDescriptions.md

 8. ivr

 ## participantInfo.csv
-1. participantId
+1. participantId- The id of this participant
-2. time
+2. time - the time they started the task
-3. userAgent
+3. userAgent - info on the user browser / machine
-4. ipCountry
+4. ipCountry - country user in (based on IP)
-5. ipCity
+5. ipCity - city user in (based on IP)
-6. contentLanguage
+6. contentLanguage - not used in this study

 ## schwartz_survey.csv
 1. schwartzSurveyId